My primary goal:

 To create a game I dream of: a 4X dungeon builder / first-person shooter / action-RPG set in an open, destructible, self-evolving world.

 There were no freely available engines in the bygone era when I was starting this project and none of today have the killer features I had implemented since.
 Come on, I need an excure to keep going.

 To create an engine/toolset that would allow me to reach my main goal.

-And there shall be flowing lava and a spell to trigger eruption resulting in a 200-meter volcano.
-With lava flooding your opponent's dungeon and killing his doods.
+All those optimizations allow floods like Terraria has, but better, more epic.
+I will definitely include a spell to trigger eruption resulting in a 200-meter volcano, its lava flooding your opponent's dungeon and killing his d00ds.

 Graphics is deliberatedly simplified.
 Trees are low-poly, mobs are relatively high-poly (~20k) but cached to sprites.
 Animation is costly, physics-based -- which allows for both jiggly scantily-clad girls and disgusting fat monsters with jiggly bits.
 Both have poor support in modern games, even triple-a, due to over-reliance on bone-based animation tools.
 Animation supports pre-baked sets (think md3) used for most characters except a few closest.
 That also blends better with sprites used even further away.

 I will do all of that using my own animation tool, not the fucking Blender.
 I will never use that eldritch abomination, I don't want my brain melting away.